 - Negatively Grounded PV

 - Positively Grounded PV

-- PV that is grounded at the Inverter/Load

 - Ungrounded/Floating System

 Either the positive or negative terminal of the source/load system can be connected to ground potential.
 In this case the voltage on the second source terminal is referenced to ground or to the equipment frame and defines the break down insulation strength.